MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 XML-based help.
 The SDK documentation explains the structure of MAML help, but leaves you the task of creating the complex, and deeply nested, MAML content by hand.

-This is where the [PlatyPS][] module can help.
+This is where the [PlatyPS][platyps] module can help.

 ## What is PlatyPS?

 PlatyPS is an [open-source][platyps-repo] tool that started as a _hackathon_ project to make the creation and maintenance of MAML easier.
 PlatyPS documents the syntax of parameter sets and the individual parameters for each cmdlet in your module.
-PlatyPS creates structured [Markdown][] files that contain the syntax information.
+PlatyPS creates structured [Markdown][MD] files that contain the syntax information.
 It can't create descriptions or provide examples.

 PlatyPS creates placeholders for you to fill in descriptions and examples.
 After adding the required